 Ntarama genocide memorial Site

 The Genocide Memorial site is located about 30 kilometers south of the capital city of Kigali.
 Located in the Bugasera region, this church and its contents are a reminder of the horrifying violence that took place at this site during Rwanda’s 1994 genocide.
 Ntarama Church is where most brutal killings of the 1994 Rwandan genocide took place.
 The floor of the Church at Ntarama has not been completely cleaned since the massacre.
-There are more bones, intermingled with bits of clothing, shoes, pots, wallets, Identity cards and the kinds of things.
+There are more bones, intermingled with bits of clothing, shoes, pots, wallets, Identity cards, and the kinds of things.
 The low pew-benches are used to avoid stepping on the bones and detritus.
 One can easily identify parts of skeletons: vertebrae, mandibles, fibulas, and ribs.

-Other tour attractions in Rwanda
+Other tourist attractions in Rwanda

 Getting to Rwanda

 Rwanda is a small landlocked country, famously known as a country of a thousand hills.
 It is bordered by Uganda in the north, Burundi in the south, Tanzania in the East, and Democratic Republic of Congo in the West.
 Rwanda can be accessed land from neighboring countries, or by Air through Kigali International Airport, used by mostly international travelers to start their tours in Rwanda.

 If you need a visa to Rwanda (varies depending on your country of residence), you must apply before going to Rwanda.
 Rwanda Visa can be obtained from the Rwandan consulate in your home country, or apply online.
 For tourists expecting to go beyond Rwanda and need multiple entries, you can apply for an East African Tourist Visa that allows you multiple entries in Uganda, Rwanda, and Kenya and valid for 90 days.